 The signs and symptoms of these conditions may include the following:

 - Pain in the side of the chest or lower back

 - Shortness of breath

 - Excessive sweating

 - Weight loss

 - Trouble swallowing

 If you or a loved one have suffered an asbestos-related illness , and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding shipyard asbestos exposure lawsuits.